-The last couple of weeks I’ve been in Lagos in a Camp doing the Roxy 2.0 intermediate week.
+In the last couple of weeks, I’ve been in Lagos in a Camp doing the Roxy 2.0 intermediate week.
 After 3 years doing this program, this Camp kind of format, it’s still new for me.

 And down South of Portugal, have so many special places that I want to show the ladies.

-This mixed feelings between, sleeping relax at night, with nothing but the teaching to worry about, and the wondering how am I going to deal with the difference between all the girl’s levels, is actually stressful.
+This mixed feelings between, sleeping relax at night, with nothing but the teaching to worry about, and the wondering how am I going to deal with the difference between all the girl’s levels, is actually stressful but meaningful for me.